-- The Title IX Coordinator shall coordinate the investigation with the President or his or her trained designee, who shall act as an investigator in dealing with such employee. - In no event shall the informal resolution process of this Policy be available when the Respondent is a College employee and the Complainant is a student. - Employees who are found
+- The Title IX Coordinator shall notify the President and coordinate the investigation with a trained investigator. - Under no circumstances shall the informal resolution process of this Policy be available when the Respondent is a College employee,

-- responsible for violating this Policy shall be subject to disciplinary action, up to and including termination of employment.
-The disciplinary action other than termination may include, but is not limited to, demotion, reassignment, a suspension without pay from employment, written warnings, and oral warnings. - Employees subject to discipline based on a determination of responsibility for violating this Policy who are members of a collective bargaining unit represented by a labor union at the College shall have the right, to the extent consistent with federal law, including the Title IX Regulations, to pursue any directly applicable grievance and arbitration procedures under the applicable collective bargaining agreement with respect to such disciplinary action. - When determined by the College to be appropriate under the circumstances, and to the extent consistent with any applicable collective bargaining agreement, an employee who is a Respondent may be placed on administrative leave during the pendency of a grievance process.
+- Employees who are found responsible for violating this Policy shall be subject to disciplinary action, up to and including termination of employment.
+Disciplinary action other than termination may include, but not be limited to, demotion, reassignment, a suspension without pay from employment, written warnings, and oral warnings. - Employees subject to discipline based on a determination of responsibility for violating this Policy who are members of a collective bargaining unit represented by a labor union at the College shall have the right, to the extent consistent with federal law, including the Title IX Regulations, to pursue any directly applicable grievance and arbitration procedures under the applicable collective bargaining agreement with respect to such disciplinary action. - When determined by the College to be appropriate under the circumstances, and to the extent consistent with any applicable collective bargaining agreement, an employee who is a Respondent may be placed on administrative leave during the pendency of a grievance process. - Note: Any complaint that does not meet the definition of Sexual Harassment under the federal regulations or that happens outside the College's jurisdiction, (or outside the United States), will be handled outside the 106.45 procedures and reviewed under the College's Student Code of Conduct (students) or the College's Nondiscrimination Policy (employees).